rh-mobb/documentation/content/docs/idp/azuread-red-hat-sso/_index.md

 ![Create client](images/create-client.png)

-5. Configure the new client by setting the following values in the `Settings` tab:
+5. Configure the new client by setting the following values in the `Settings` tab.
+Be sure to `Save` before heading to the next step as these settings will create extra tabs in the UI for configuration:

 * **Login Theme**: `rh-sso`
 * **Access Type**: `confidential`